 - Centenary University reserves the right to change the fees, policies, procedures, rules, regulations, requirements for graduation, course offerings and any other contents of this web site at any time.

-Additional tuition and fee information is available here.
+Additional tuition and fee information is available at the Student Accounts Office website.